MaterializeThoughts/fi7note-privacy/index.md

 ### 6.2 Email feedback data

 Emails you send to us are retained in our mailbox until no longer needed, unless legal obligations require longer retention.
-You can request deletion via email.

 ### 6.3 Review correction / markup-feedback records

-If review-correction feedback is submitted, server-side records are retained for product-quality and debugging purposes until deletion is requested or operationally no longer required.
+If review-correction feedback is submitted, server-side records are retained for product-quality and debugging purposes until operationally no longer required.

+Because Fi7Note does not require user accounts and these records may not be attributable to an identified individual, we may not be able to associate a deletion request with specific server-side feedback records.

 ---